 - Plants are a Headache Medicine: By filling your home with plants, you can decrease or eliminate headaches all-together.
 This comes as a result of having cleaner air flowing through your home.
 Stale or stuffy air is often to blame for headaches, but the plants help reduce that.

-- Houseplants make you Happy According to mastersinhealthcare.com, it has been found that houseplants can contribute to a feeling of wellbeing, and make you calmer and more optimistic.
+- Houseplants make you Happy: According to mastersinhealthcare.com, it has been found that houseplants can contribute to a feeling of well-being, and make you calmer and more optimistic.
 There have been studies performed that have shown recovering patients who face a garden view in their hospital rooms often recuperate more quickly than those facing a wall.

 - Plants help your brain work better & aid your mental health: It was found at The Royal College of Agriculture in Circencester, England, that students demonstrated 70 percent greater attentiveness when they’re taught in rooms that contained plants.
 In the same study, attendance was higher for lectures given in classrooms with plants.
 Not only can potted flowers improve your ideas and mood, but caring for a living thing can help when you’re depressed and lonely.
-Winter is a time when many struggle with depression because of the lack of sun and the cold, so now if the perfect time to incorporate plants into your home.
+Winter is a time when many struggle with depression because of the lack of sun and the cold, so now is the perfect time to incorporate plants into your home.

 - Plants & Allergies: While many people fight allergens like mold and pollen, bringing a plant into your home can help prevent your kids from having allergies.
 Exposing them to these allergens early on in life will help them build a tolerance and immunity to them.